KIT - Royal Tropical Institute

 Since its inception in 2001, ICCS has attracted increasingly higher quality and numbers of attendees and papers.
 Average attendance each year is about 350 participants.
 The proceedings series have become a major intellectual resource for computational science researchers and serve to both define and advance the state of the art of the field.
 An archive of the previous meetings is available through the Previous ICCS conferences page.

-Out of the submitted full papers to the main track and workshops, we will select some 30% high-quality papers for presentation at the conference and publication in the proceedings.
+Out of the submitted full papers to the main track and thematic tracks, we will select some 30% high-quality papers for presentation at the conference and publication in the proceedings.
 These are published by Springer in the Lecture Notes in Computer Science (LNCS) series and indexed by Scopus, EI Engineering Index, Thomson Reuters Conference Proceedings Citation Index (included in ISI Web of Science), and several other indexing services.
 The papers will contain linked references, XML versions and citable DOI numbers.

 ICCS is well known for its excellent line up of keynote speakers.
 Confirmed so far are: